 Throwback to when I used to ride horses.

-1st photo: before training with the cowboy.
+1st photo: before training without the cowboy.
 2nd photo: after training with the cowboy.
 3rd photo: the cowboy.

 My parents took me to a stable that showed horses and I started riding and training with the head trainer there.
 I eventually bought this spicy Arabian horse named “Pistol” that lived up to his name.

-My horse began to get frustrated with the training – his head being constricted and never going anywhere fun.
+My horse began to get frustrated with the training – his head being constricted like that..
 There were warning signs like brattiness coming out here and there but eventually he threw me off really bad one day.
 In a huge arena, he started running as fast as a racehorse and I could not stop him for the life of me.
 The saddle wasn’t on tight enough and it started to slip – I lost both reigns and had nothing to hold onto as he was doing laps fast as lightning.

 We came up to the 5 ft wall of the arena and I grabbed onto it and he ran out from under me as I came crashing down on my back in the dirt with the wind totally knocked out of me.
 He continued to do laps and then bucked the saddle off stomping on it a few times.
 I bruised a few ribs and was super sore both physically and emotionally.
 It sucked.